ossia/score-docs/docs/reference-manual/common-practices/2-switches.md

 ## Consecutive toggles

 The section inside the loop can contain more than one interval.
-Expanding on the prior exemple, switching between an idol state and an interval, a similar structure could enclose two intervals.
+Expanding on the prior exemple, switching between an idle state and an interval, a similar structure could enclose two intervals.
 This switch also requires an extra trigger.

 ![Consecutive switch](/score-docs/assets/images/reference-manual/common-practices/consecutive.gif "Consecutive switch")

-With the default "Pulse" operators to validate each trigger, this structure will return to the idol state after each transition.
+With the default "Pulse" operators to validate each trigger, this structure will return to the idle state after each transition.
 To avoid this extra step and make sure that the first interval executes every time the button's value is true and that the second executes every time it is false, the expression for the trigger has to be modified.
-By setting both the start and end triggers to only respond when the value is true, they can be validated in a row, skipping the idol state after the transition.
+By setting both the start and end triggers to only respond when the value is true, they can be validated in a row, skipping the idle state after the transition.

 ![Consecutive 2 stages switch](/score-docs/assets/images/reference-manual/common-practices/seq2Stage.gif "Consecutive 2 steps switch")